How to Use Cumin Seeds: Practical Guide for Home Cooks

 Does cumin have health benefits?

-In culinary amounts, cumin aids digestion and provides antioxidants.
-It's not medicine, but regular use in cooking supports digestive health as part of a balanced diet.
+In culinary amounts (1/4 tsp per serving), cumin aids digestion and provides antioxidants.
+Clinical studies confirm it supports digestive health as part of balanced diets [NCBI, 2017], but it's not medicine.